 2. Adjust the back of the helmet

-3. Adjust the sides to fit
+3. Adjust the sides straps

 4. Ensure the helmet is centered